 As soon as the national drug regulator gave approval for two vaccine candidates, Covaxin, developed by Bharat Biotech, and Covishield, a version of the Oxford-AstraZeneca’s vaccine manufactured under license by Serum Institute of India, our country took the final step to begin vaccinating priority groups against the novel coronavirus.

-Below are some most frequently asked questions around COVID19 Vaccination:
+Below are some most frequently asked questions about COVID-19 Vaccination:

 Available vaccines in India and their doses

 - No. of Doses: 2